roerstrand/blazor-quiz-app-layered-architecture/README.md

 ## 🎯 Purpose
 This application was initially developed as part of a group project and has since been further developed and extended individually, focusing on improved structure, features, and overall design.
 This project was built to explore modern .NET development, component-based UI, and structured application design.

-## 👤 Author
+## 👥 Contributors
-© 2026 Robin Erik Strandberg
+Originally developed as a group project.Further developed and extended individually by Robin Erik Strandberg.